Mint (Bo He)

 Meridians: Lung, Liver

-Key TCM Actions & Medicinal Uses: Cool Acrid Herb that Releases to Exterior/Disperses Wind Heat: colds due to wind heat patterns with fever, headache, cough, sore throat, and red itchy eyes.
-Vents Rashes: used in early stages of rashes (ie measles) to induce rash to surface and speed recovery.
-Frees Constrained Liver Qi with pressure in chest or flanks, emotional instability and gynecological problems.
-Considered strongest cooling herb to promote sweating.
+Medicinal Uses: Colds due to Wind Heat patterns with fever, headache, cough, sore throat, and red itchy eyes, used in the early stages of rashes (ie measles) to induce the rash to the surface and speed recovery, pressure in chest or flanks, emotional instability anxiety, gynecological problems, promotes sweating, lowers fever, soothes an upset stomach, asthma.

 Parts Most Frequently Used: Leaf, Tender Stalks